ChristopherBiscardi/christopherbiscardi.github.com/content/post/hard-scheduling.md

 I have a few repeating events that change as little as possible.
 These events effectively scaffold the outer boundaries of my day.
-My day starts at 4am with about an hour to wake up, eat breakfast and start travelling to a gym, where I allocate a two hour block to working out and travelling back home.
+My day starts at 4am with about an hour to wake up, eat breakfast and start traveling to a gym, where I allocate a two hour block to working out and traveling back home.
 I then spend one hour writing (and not necessarily publishing) on any topic I feel like.

 The other end of my day is where I've allocated an hour to reading and